cancervariants/gene-normalization/README.md

 ## Feedback and contributing

 We welcome bug reports, feature requests, and code contributions from users and interested collaborators.
-The [documentation](https://gene-normalizer.readthedocs.io/en/latest/contributing.html) contains instructions for submitting feedback and contributing new code.
+The [documentation](https://gene-normalizer.readthedocs.io/en/latest/contributing.html) contains guidance for submitting feedback and contributing new code.